beingkarnage/data-gen/readme.md

 # Data Generator
 Data generator or data-gen, is a tool focused towards generating data, either based a on relation on some other column, or a strategy.

+### Getting Started
+**Step 1** : `pip install -r requirements.txt`.

+**Step 2** Create a copy of examples/config.json.example to examples/config.json , or create your own config you can refer to examples folder for more info.

+**Step 3** Now you are all set to run the script, pass down the config path to the script for example :`python data_generator.py ./examples/config.json`

 #### What is a relation or `relation_type` in data-gen
 > relation_type : optional : list